-The latest from James Morrow is The Madonna and the Starship (2014), another zany and energetic spin down the author’s favorite streets.
-Much like his excellent Shambling Towards Hiroshima, this one blends history and show business – from the Los Angeles film industry of the 1940s, we shift here to the New York TV business of the 1950s.
+The latest from James Morrow is The Madonna and the Starship (2014), another zany, energetic spin down the author’s favorite streets.
+Much like his excellent Shambling Towards Hiroshima, this one blends history and show business; from the Los Angeles film industry of the 1940s, we shift here to the New York TV business of the 1950s.
 The resulting novella is bracing, but ultimatley pretty slight.

 Kurt Jastrow is a young writer in Manhattan who’s found a strange niche, both writing and appearing in a live sci-fi TV show called Brock Barton and His Rocket Rangers.
 His fictional alter ego, Uncle Wonder, ends each episode with an educational science experiment.
 It’s a gig that gets him unexpected notice: a crustacean-like alien race from the planet Qualimosa, impressed by his “logical positivism,” comes to Earth to present him with an award.
 Unfortunately, these science-based rationalists are frightfully intolerant of spiritualism, and Kurt soon realizes that if they find out about Earth’s troubled history with religion, they will commit a horrible atrocity.
 The solution: put on a show!